Streetcars in Washington, D.C.: Abandonment

 The remaining system, including lines to the Navy Yard, the Colorado Avenue terminal, and the Bureau of Engraving (Routes 50, 54) and to the Calvert Street Loop, Barney Circle, and Union Station (Routes 90, 92) was shut down in January 1962.
 Early on the morning of Sunday, January 28, 1962, preceded by cars 1101 and 1053, car 766 entered the Navy Yard Car Barn for the last time, and Washington's streetcars became history.
 The last scheduled run, filled with enthusiasts and drunken college students, left 14th and Colorado at 2:17 am and arrived at Navy Yard ten minutes late at 3:05 am.
 One last special trip, carrying organized groups of trolley enthusiasts, set out after that and returned at 4:45 am.
 By the afternoon of the 28th, workers began tearing out the streetcar tracks and platforms along 14th Street.

+In 1972, when WMATA took over transit operations from D.C.
+Transit, it was allowed by law to force the sale of any D.C.
+Transit properties that it thought it would need to provide transit.
+It purchased the Decatur Street carbarn, the Colorado Terminal and loop, the Calvert Street Bridge terminal and loop, the Chevy Chase terminal and loop, the Quincy Street NE terminal and loop, the Friendship Heights terminal and loop, and the Seat Pleasant terminal.
+It chose not to buy the carbarn on East Capitol Street, the Navy Yard carbarn, the Georgetown carbarn, the M Street Shops, the Eckington carbarn, the Grace Street powerhouse, the Cabin John Trolley right-of-way and several bus properties.

+Revival

+Following the abandonment of the system, there were efforts to restart it or build a replacement which culminated with the construction and opening of the DC Streetcar in 2016.

+In 1984, the District used a $250,000 federal grant to study a 7-year old proposal to build a 13-mile trolley system connecting Georgetown, Foggy Bottom, Dupont Circle and Adams-Morgan.